-The registration fee is waived if you receive the ACT® fee waiver.
-Your counselor must submit this in their NCAA Eligibility portal.
+The registration fee is waived if you have received or are eligible to receive an SAT® or ACT® fee waiver.

-You must send your ACT® and high school transcript to the Eligibility Center.
+You must send your high school transcript to the Eligibility Center.

 You should plan to regularly update your athletic participation information on your account up until you get final certification of your status (usually around graduation time).